xenosf/CTF-Writeups/CYS 2021/Network Recon I/README.md

 END
 ```

 I'm not sure why the key naming is so inconsistent (both camelCase and kebab-case?) but hey.
-We found the answer!
+We can now find the answer by comparing the output of `lru_crawler metadump` and `stats cachedump`.

 #### Flag 3:
 ```